-Although positions and arrangements vary depending on the farm, they typically involve the exchange of labor for room, board, a stipend, and hands-on experience, intensive training and skill development.
+Although positions and arrangements vary depending on the farm, they typically involve paid positions for labor along with free room and board, and hands-on experience, intensive training and skill development.
 While the start and end dates of the positions also vary, most fit around Montana’s short growing season, from May through October.

 Regardless of start date, most farmers and ranchers begin hiring early in the year (many even start before the holidays), so we encourage you to apply as early as possible.

 Each farm’s listing should have information regarding what it is offering and what will be expected of you in return, but we strongly encourage you to ask more questions to make sure that the position will be a good fit for you (see below for question ideas).

 - Review the listings on our map.
 Select “Host Farms” and use the filters to find the type of position that sounds most interesting to you.

 - Create a Farm Link Montana account and complete the worker application.
 Please complete the application as thoroughly and thoughtfully as you can.
 You will be able to save your work and finish it at a later time so feel free to take your time before submitting your application.